Business is good, why rock the boat?

 The logo design was kept simple but thecustomised the font to ensure letters didn't have a closed 'boundary' – particular the letter 'o'.
 More importantly this time round, I conducted substantial market research.
 It was sayonara, Karnatarka.

-As ikon, we attracted big name brands like Westfield, Porsche, F1 and Oakley – commonly working on projects with up to eight creatives delivering an agency experience.
+As ikon, we attracted big name brands like Westfield, Porsche, F1 and Oakley – commonly working on projects with up to six creatives delivering an agency experience.

 However, I was so busy with my head down getting on with the day-to-day I never looked up and thought about where I was going as a creative – and as a business.